nmargenov/react-softuni-exam/server/README.md

 The REST API is made by me using express.
 I'm using mongoose for database, bcrypt for hashing the password, jsonwebtoken for authorization, multer for storing the pictures.

 # Database
 You need mongoDB installed on the machine that runs the application.
 If you want ot use another URI you can change it in the config.js file.
-There is a DATABASE_NAME that is 'react-softuni-exam' by default.
+There is a DATABASE_NAME that is 'angular-softuni-exam' by default.
 You can change it there aswell.

 # JWT
 The back-end returns a JWT on login and register.
 The JWT contains the user's _id, username, first name, last name, email, birthdate, bio and profilePicture(profile picture aswell as the posts pictures are explain below).
 There is no password by any form(hashed or pure) in the JWT for safety reasons.